yaouDev/japan-travel-tips/Food/Restaurants/README.md

 The ratings system is as follows;

 There is a star system of 0 - 3 stars (star = \*).
 Being awarded an August-star is of the same significance as getting a Michelin-star, so while making the list means the restaurant is good, a starred restaurant is truly great.
-There is no concrete framwork as to what needs to be fulfilled in order to receive an August-star, it is determined completely by intuition, though, that may be based on food quality, atmosphere, pricing, service, etc. August's sensory ability to feel *"vibes"* is impeccable.
+There is no concrete framework as to what needs to be fulfilled in order to receive an August-star, it is determined completely by intuition, though, that may be based on food quality, atmosphere, pricing, service, etc. August's sensory ability to feel *"vibes"* is impeccable.
 As each entry is followed by a short description, you are urged to read each entry in full.

 That said, restaurants on the list are **NOT** just places I've tried - they're places I've tried *and* found worthy enough to recommend to people.